Cottonclad warship: Cottonclads in battle

-Having been converted into these makeshift battleships, the cottonclads were now ready to deploy at Galveston.
+The cottonclads were now ready to deploy at Galveston after being converted into these makeshift battleships.
 Their mission was to retake the city from the Union forces, which now possessed several warships, including the USS Harriet Lane, USS Owasco, USS Corypheus, and USS Sachem, all anchored in Galveston Harbor.

 Cottonclads fought larger, better-armed/armored Federal gunships by steaming directly at them, subsequently using their various offensive measures to take down the ship.
 The Federal ship would engage the cottonclad as soon as it was spotted, but the dense cotton bales absorbed most of the fire.
 Meanwhile, the cottonclad’s smaller caliber cannon would begin firing at the Federal ship as soon as it was within the cannon’s range, which was fairly limited.
 At an even closer range, sharpshooters behind the bales would produce a steady stream of fire at any enemies on the deck.
 Often, the sharpshooters' fire was so effective that the Federal crewmen, especially gun crews, ran for cover below the deck.

 Once the more maneuverable cottonclad rammed or entangled the Federal warship, the ropes suspending the cottonclad's gangplanks above the enemy deck would be cut.
 The gangplanks would fall onto the enemy deck, and the awaiting "horse marines" would board the Federal ship, proceeding to kill or capture its crew.
 If possible, the captured ship would be towed back into shallow waters, where the cottonclad’s crew would scavenge its cannons, weapons, and other provisions.
 If the captured ship could not be towed to safety, its prisoners were transferred to the cottonclad and the captured ship was burned to prevent it from being recaptured by the Federals.